groupby/elements-view/packages/web-components/@sfx/sayt/README.md

 - `hideProducts`: Prevents the `sfx-products` component from rendering.
 - `showCloseButton`: Displays the close button.
 - `closeText`: Allows for the modification of the text used on the close button.
+- `visible`: Boolean that controls the visibility of SAYT.

 ## Testing